lversen/May-Job/README.md

 ## Notes

+- **logP Exclusion**: The paper mentions excluding logP (octanol-water partition coefficient) from the features as it contributed too much to predictions.
+This makes sense since logP is essentially a measure of lipophilicity itself, so including it when predicting lipophilicity or solubility would be circular reasoning.
 - The paper mentions removing 2 molecules from the Lipophilicity dataset where RDKit couldn't compute 3D structures.
 This is handled gracefully in the code with fallback values.
 - The no-pooling approach is a key innovation showing that for some properties (ESOL, FreeSolv), using peripheral atoms' predictions is more effective than averaging over all atoms.
 - All hyperparameters are set to the paper's optimal values by default.